priyanshu0405/ASAP-IIT2019131/README.md

-# ASAP-IIT2019131
+# EMEDGENCY

+Project number - 42

-42. Problem statement- Develop an android-based application for emergency management systems in hospitals or healthcare applications.
+Problem statement- Develop an android-based application for emergency management systems in hospitals or healthcare applications.
 Description-
 Develop a software for emergency cases occurring in the health domain.
 First usecase must include like a person is monitoring his body vital parameters daily twice, if the vital parameters fluctuate beyond the specified threshold then he must be able to invoke a msg to his consulting doctor.